marioortizmanero/nullderef.com/content/blog/plugin-impl/index.md

 In the case of Tremor, we wanted to make it possible to configure the directories where the plugins may be saved.
 Thus, I introduced a new environment variable `TREMOR_PLUGIN_PATH`.
 It's equivalent to `PATH` in the sense that the directories are separated by colons.

-Once the runtime has a list of what directories may contain plugins, it can look for them recursively with the crate {{< crate walkdir >}}.
+Once the runtime has a list of what directories may contain plugins, it can look for them recursively with the crate {% crate "walkdir" %}.
 It's highly customizable and remarkably easy to use:

 ```rust
 /// Recursively finds all the connector plugins in a directory.
 It doesn't